1st dose to be given as booster to those vaccinated with Sputnik V, NTAGI recommends | Health

 The first dose of the vaccine contains a recombinant adenovirus type 26 (rAd26-S) and the second dose a recombinant adenovirus 5 (rAd5-S), an official explained.

-''The NTAGI's Standing Technical Sub-Committee (STSC) which held its meeting on Friday discussed the issue and recommended that Sputnik Light which has the same component of Sputnik V's first dose will be given as the precaution dose,'' a official source told PTI.
+''The NTAGI's Standing Technical Sub-Committee (STSC), which held its meeting on Friday, discussed the issue and recommended that the first dose of Sputnik V can be given as the precaution dose to all those vaccinated with the Russian jab,'' an official source told PTI.

 According to sources, more than six lakh people have received the Russian vaccine.